Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Conclusion

-Our findings showcase the unique capability of \textit{in situ} BCDI to monitor the evolution of nanoscale deformation and defects in a grain exposed to hydrogen under bulk conditions.
-This advancement is particularly timely as many third-generation synchrotrons are being upgraded to fourth-generation facilities, offering greater coherent flux for BCDI experiments with enhanced spatial and temporal resolution.
-Importantly, \textit{in situ} BCDI is applicable to most alloy systems and perfectly complements higher-resolution electron microscopy techniques, computational models, and atomistic simulations to shed light on HE degradation pathways.
-Understanding these internal mechanisms is key to engineering alloys with enhanced resistance to hydrogen-induced degradation, which are urgently needed to enable the green hydrogen economy.
+Our findings showcase the unique capability of in situ BCDI to monitor the evolution of nanoscale deformation and defects in a grain exposed to hydrogen under bulk conditions.
+This advancement is particularly timely as third-generation synchrotrons are being upgraded to fourth-generation facilities, offering orders of magnitude greater coherent flux for BCDI experiments that will enhance spatial and temporal resolution.
+This could enable exciting possibilities for exploring hydrogen-induced evolution in adjacent grains or extended grains using Bragg ptychography \cite{Godard2011}.
+In situ BCDI is applicable to most alloy systems and perfectly complements higher-resolution electron microscopy techniques, computational models, and atomistic simulations to shed light on HE degradation pathways.
+Using the example of 316 SS, our results show the hydrogen-driven evolution of a single dislocation undergoing glide, followed by climb.
+We propose that glide is initiated by the diffusion of hydrogen into the lattice, where it reduces pinning strength and thus enables the dislocation to glide in-plane, reducing its line length and thus elastic energy.
+Our strain measurements also show that hydrogen shields the elastic strain field associated with the dislocation.
+With increasing hydrogen concentration, we observe rapid dislocation climb that is not expected at room temperature.
+This suggests that hydrogen alters the energy landscape, such that vacancies and interstitials become more readily available at the dislocation line, thus enabling climb motion.
+Understanding these internal mechanisms is key to designing alloys with enhanced resistance to hydrogen-induced degradation, such as engineering micro- and nano-structures to mitigate dislocation movement or vacancy formation \cite{Li2020c}.
+These hydrogen-resistant materials are urgently needed to enable the green hydrogen economy to help achieve decarbonization targets.